-This is a great cheap summer meal for a family.
+This meal is a great cheap summer meal for a family.
 Also, I love this recipe because it’s a make-ahead freezer meal.
 You can prepare this ahead of time and throw it in the freezer.
 Then when you need a meal, take it out of the freezer and dump it in the slow cooker frozen.

-This is another one of those recipes that are portable and great to take to work for lunch.
+These lettuce wraps are another portable recipe that is great to take to work for lunch.
 If you like a little kick, this is a fun choice.

-And cooking it in the instant pot in the summer is fast and won’t heat up your house.
+And cooking it in the instant pot in the summer is fast and won’t heat your house.

 Honestly, chicken tacos are A.MAZ.ING.
 The perfect cheap summer meal for a family.
 Make ahead and great as leftovers for the next day’s lunch.

 The idea of throwing some wings in the instant pot and having a quick, cheap, and easy summer dinner recipe for the family makes my heart happy.
-Wings are very economical and can be used as a light summer dinner or an appetizer to bring to a BBQ
+Wings are very economical and can be used as a light summer dinner or an appetizer to bring to a BBQ.

+These chicken dinners are a healthy and light dinner idea for the summer.
 Anything wrapped in a foil packet is good in my book.
 These chicken dinners are perfect for the grill and allow for practically zero clean-up.
-These chicken dinners are a healthy and light dinner idea for the summer.
 Also, these are perfect for make-ahead meals to take camping.

 I love the lightness of this dish.
+Pairing this with orzo makes this a cheap summer meal for the family.
 Adding the fresh veggies and grilling the chicken would make this dish even better for summer.
-Pairing this with orzo makes this a cheap summer meal for the family.

 Sheet pan dinners are the best.
-And being able to throw them on the grill instead of heating up your kitchen is a great hot weather meal idea.
+And being able to throw them on the grill instead of heating your kitchen is a great hot weather meal idea.

 Pasta Dishes That Are Easy And Frugal

-Boiling pasta is an excellent way to heat up an already warm kitchen in the summer.
+Boiling pasta is an excellent way to heat an already warm kitchen in the summer.
 If you don’t have a side burner on your grill, consider cooking the pasta first thing in the morning when it’s cooler outside.
 It’s worth mentioning these recipes as pasta is one of the cheapest foods you can buy.

 I love this meal.
 It’s hearty and creamy.
-Make this outside in the cooker or electric frying pan so it doesn’t heat up the kitchen.
+Make this outside in the cooker or electric frying pan so it doesn’t heat the kitchen.

 My mom used to make this for me all the time.
-It’s actually one of my husband’s favorite things to eat.
+It’s one of my husband’s favorite things to eat.
 This one adds fresh tomatoes making it a perfect cheap summer recipe.

 I am making this one tonight.
-My husband is a huge fan of pasta and I love Mexican.
+My husband is a huge fan of pasta, and I love Mexican.
 All the ingredients are on hand.
 Add a dollop of guacamole or sour cream to the top.

-Another quick, easy, summer meal I am adding to my list.
+Another quick, easy summer meal I am adding to my list.
 Boil that pasta outside (or first thing in the morning when it’s cooler) and toss the rest for a creamy pasta dish.
 Add some meat or keep it as a simple vegetarian meal.

 Pork Recipes Great for Summer Meals

 We make this year-round in our house.
-Pair with frugal coleslaw and it’s the perfect, classic, and cheap meal for summer.
+Pair with frugal coleslaw, and it’s the perfect, classic, and cheap meal for summer.

 Another hit for the Instant Pot in summer.
-Serve this on a roll, in a burrito wrap, or in a bowl.
+Serve this on a roll, in a burrito wrap, or a bowl.
 You can’t go wrong.

 Thrifty Summer Salads For Hot Days